Tony Lucca: Early career

-When Lucca was 14, he went to Detroit to audition for the Disney movie Newsies, only to find out the audition was for The Mickey Mouse Club instead.
+When Lucca was 14, he went to Detroit to audition for the Disney movie Newsies, only to find out the audition was for The All New Mickey Mouse Club instead.
 Encouraged by his sister, he auditioned for the show and was picked for callbacks in Los Angeles.
 In Los Angeles, he was selected along with 8 other kids to join the cast for the fourth season of the show.
 Lucca moved to Orlando, Florida, with his mother and lived in an apartment complex with other castmates and traveled back to Michigan between seasons.
-He remained with the show for four seasons, until being let go during the seventh season when the show was canceled.
+Other famous cast members on the show included Britney Spears, JC Chasez, Christina Aguilera, Justin Timberlake, Ryan Gosling, and Keri Russell.
+He remained with the show for four seasons, until the show was canceled after the seventh season.

-In 1995, after the cancellation of the Mickey Mouse Club, Lucca moved to Los Angeles to begin an acting career.
+In 1995, after the cancellation of the All New Mickey Mouse Club, Lucca moved to Los Angeles to begin an acting career.
 He lived with fellow Mickey Mouse Club castmate Keri Russell, his girlfriend at the time.
 Russell and Lucca were cast and played leads together on the Aaron Spelling-produced Malibu Shores, a television teen drama series, which lasted for one season.
 During this time he filmed commercials for Levi Jeans, J.C.
 Penney, and Blockbuster Video.
 He had minor success in movies, appearing in an NBC movie of the week, Her Last Chance with Kellie Martin and Jonathan Brandis, as well as two independent features.
 He left acting in 1997 to pursue music.